ddman1101/Auto-DJ/README.md

 To exit the application, use the `Ctrl+C` key combination.

 ## Some problem in the auto-dj
 Sometimes the key of music may not in the list, then it couldn't play.
+(Issue)

 ## Copyright information
 Copyright 2017 Len Vande Veire, IDLab, Department of Electronics and Information Systems, Ghent University.